On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Illustrative Simulations

-This simulation is designed to compare the influence of subspace inclusion and distributional invariance (i.e., the in- and out-of-sample data obey the same distribution) on the generalization properties of PCR.
+This simulation further examines the role of Assumption \ref{assumption:subspace_incl}.
+Specifically, we compare PCR's generalization error under two settings: (i) there is covariate shift but Assumption \ref{assumption:subspace_incl} holds; (ii) there is distributional invariance (i.e., the in- and out-of-sample covariates obey the same distribution) but Assumption \ref{assumption:subspace_incl} is violated.